rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 The following are minimum requirements for using this procedure:

-* A public IP address, whether directly on the server or with port forwarding.
+* A public IP address, whether directly on the server or with port forwarding
-* A system that is able to run 24/7, to be useful for the Tor network.
+* A system that is able to run 24/7, to be useful for the Tor network
-* The ability to run commands as the root user or use `sudo` to elevate privileges.
+* The ability to run commands as the root user or use `sudo` to elevate privileges
 * Familiarity with a command-line editor.
-The author is using `vi` or `vim` here, but substitute in your favorite editor.
+The author is using `vi` or `vim` here, but substitute in your favorite editor
-* Comfort with changing SELinux and firewall settings.
+* Comfort with changing SELinux and firewall settings
-* An unmetered connection, or a connection with a high bandwidth limit.
+* An unmetered connection, or a connection with a high bandwidth limit

 ## Installing Tor